 The Section 184 Loan Guarantee Program was created by the Housing and Community Development Act of 1992 to address the lack of mortgage lending in Indian Country.
-The HUD Section 184 program is a mortgage loan product designed to re-Country.
-The HUD Section 184 program is a mortgage loan product designed to re-semble a conventional, or private, housing loan program.
+The HUD Section 184 program is a mortgage loan product designed to resemble a conventional, or private, housing loan program.
 There are no income limits for the Section 184 program.
 Local lenders become registered with the program and as such the Federal Government guarantees up to 100 percent of the home loans provided by such lenders to tribal members.
-Initially, the program gained accept-ance in areas such as Oklahoma and Alaska, where much of the property in Indian areas has passed out of trust status and into "fee" status, meaning that the Federal Country of the trust status and into "fee" status, meaning that the Federal Government no longer holds title to the individual parcel for the benefit of the tribe or the individual tribal member.
+Initially, the program gained acceptance in areas such as Oklahoma and Alaska, where much of the property in Indian areas has passed out of trust status and into "fee" status, meaning that the Federal Government no longer holds title to the individual parcel for the benefit of the tribe or the individual tribal member.
 Over time, the program has gained some traction on trust lands.
 Because the Section 184 Indian Home Loan program is guaranteed by the Federal Government, the program has provided much needed access to capital to many individual Natives that might otherwise find home financing difficult.
 The Section 184 program is the most successful Indian Country mortgage program.
 However, it should be noted that fewer than 20 percent of the Section 184 loans made to tribal members have been made on tribal trust or individual allotment land.
 More than half of the Section 184 loans have been made in Alaska and Oklahoma, and because of the unique non-reservation system of land tenure for most Indian and Alaska Native groups in those states, nearly all of those loans were made for homes on fee simple land rather than trust land.
-In March of this year, HUD temporarily suspended the processing of new Section